 SNOMED CT Compositional Grammar - extended

 This document uses the SNOMED CT Compositional Grammar to refer to SNOMED CT concepts and expressions.
-Table 11 provides an overview of this grammar which is intended to meet the needs of readers of this document.
+Table 11provides an overview of this grammar which is intended to meet the needs of readers of this document.
 However, those with a more detailed interest in this topic should read the relevant section in the Technical Implementation Guide (TIG), which explains the underlying abstract model and includes a full Backus-Naur Form (BNF) definition of the grammar.

 The abstract model of expressions and definitions is at the heart of SNOMED CT.
 In contrast, the grammar is just one way of representing instances of concepts, definitions and expressions.
 As noted in the Formal rules for post-coordinated expressions (§ 1.8.6.2), there are other ways to represent expressions, including the HL7 Concept Descriptor data type.
 The reason for using the compositional grammar in this document is that it offers a terse representation which is both human-readable and computer-processable.